 If you are vegetarian and want to immerse yourself in Syrian cuisine, let’s try Harak Osbao.
 It is a nutritious and budget-friendly dish you can find on your travels, but don’t underestimate its traditional value.

-This stew is one of the oldest foods.
+This pasta is one of the oldest foods.
 It will provide you with many nutrients, including a rich source of protein.
-You can easily taste this Syrian recipe at dinner time in the winter, and it is served warm to heat your body in the freezing weather.
+In the winter, you can eat this Syrian nutritious evening meal to warm your body in the freezing weather.

 What’s better than experiencing the winter in Syria and enjoying the steaming food?
 You will have a more “real” local feeling when spreading some fried pita bread and pomegranate seeds to add more texture to your mouth.

-The previous dish is perfect for the winter, while Baterish is an excellent choice to relieve the heat of summer.
-The upcoming summer cannot be great if there is an absence from this cold food.
+The previous dish is perfect for the winter, while Batersh is an excellent choice to relieve the heat of summer.
+The upcoming summer cannot be great if this cold food is absent.

 This food hailed from the city of Hama.
 Besides being a specialty of this region, it is also popular in other central areas.
 The 3 layers include chopped or mashed grilled eggplant for a base, minced beef cooked in tomato sauce for the middle layer, and freshly chopped parsley with some walnuts for the topping.